santiment/academy/src/docs/metrics/social-volume-ai/index.md

 ## Sanbase

-Social Volume AI for an asset can be seen on a a [project's page](https://app.santiment.net/charts).
+Social Volume AI for an asset can be seen on a [project's page](https://app.santiment.net/charts).

 ## SanAPI